Cookies on this website

 MD

 I am a medical doctor from Slovenia.
-After graduating from the Faculty of Medicine in Ljubljana (Slovenia) and the University of Heidelberg (Germany) in 2019, I completed my clinical training and moved to Zurich (Switzerland) to work as a medical writer.
-I started my DPhil at the Nuffield Department of Women's and Reproductive Health in 2020.
-Under the supervision of Dr Jen Southcombe, Assoc.
-Prof. Ingrid Granne, and Assoc.
-Prof. Christian Becker, I am investigating the immunological background of endometriosis-associated subfertility.
-Additionally, I am a Medical Content Advisor to Luna (app for supporting young girls and non-binary people through puberty) and a member of the Expert Council and the Honourable Member of Endozavest (Slovenian endometriosis support group).
+After graduating from the Faculty of Medicine in Ljubljana (Slovenia) and the University of Heidelberg (Germany) in 2019, I completed my clinical training and worked as a medical writer in Zurich (Switzerland) before starting my DPhil at the Nuffield Department of Women's and Reproductive Health in 2020.

 Recent publications